chethan7q/bike_sharing/README.md

-# Bike Sharing Case Study
+# Bike Sharing Case Study UPGRAD
 > Outline a brief description of your project.